-As CBF field personnel Butch Green explained to us, some parts of the city were operating “as normal” within two weeks.
+As Butch Green, the missionary we were partnering with, explained to us, some parts of the city were operating “as normal” within two weeks.
 Other parts, eight or nine months later were still in a state of stark disrepair.

 Late this past June, the youth ministry of Seventh and James Baptist Church went down to Houston to, in small and faithful ways, help a few whom were still trying to piece back together their lives long after the news cycle had moved on.